r5valkyrie/docs/docs/weapon-functions.md

 ```
 ### Getting / Setting a weapon's bodygroup
 ```
-viewmodel.FindBodygroup( "bodygroupnamestring" ) // finds the index for a bodygroup according to its name
+viewmodel = the weapon's viewmodel entity, acquired with weapon.GetWeaponViewmodel() viewmodel.FindBodygroup( "bodygroupnamestring" ) // finds the index for a bodygroup according to its name
 viewmodel.SetBodygroupModelByIndex( bodygroupid, 0 OR 1 ) // the second parameter of the function is a boolean - FALSE or TRUE, which determines whether the bodygroup is HIDDEN or VISIBLE
 ```